Book Book Your Stay

 5. Sunset Trail

-Sunset Trail is the easiest Cedar Breaks walk to recommend across mixed ages and pace levels.
+If the group has mixed ages, mixed energy, or a dog, Sunset Trail is the easy call.
 The NPS page lists it as a 2 mile accessible paved trail between Point Supreme Overlook and Sunset View Overlook, with gentle slopes, rest areas, and the picnic area at the halfway point.
 NPS also says it is the only trail there where you can bring pets.

 More info: Cedar Breaks Sunset Trail details on NPS